-Highlighted by scientific and medical communities, CBD oil is hailed as a miracle drug for providing relief and possibly a cure to major medical conditions.
-It has had a significant increase in popularity recently.
+Now frequented by scientific and medical discussions, CBD oil is hailed as a miracle chemical for providing relief and possibly a cure to some major medical conditions.

 What is CBD?

-CBD, or Cannabidiol, is a compound of cannabis discovered in the 1940’s.
-It is often used to treat pain, anxiety, depression, PTSD, and other major medical conditions, including diabetes, epilepsy, arthritis, alcoholism, and yes, even cancer.
+CBD, or Cannabidiol, is a chemical found in cannabis plants discovered in the 1940’s.
+It has been cited to treat pain, anxiety, depression, PTSD, and other major medical conditions, including diabetes, epilepsy, arthritis, alcoholism, and yes, even cancer.

-What’s also great about CBD is its ability to calm our aches and pains without getting us “stoned,” lethargic, or affecting our cognition, unlike its counterpart, THC (tetrahydrocannabinol).
+Another great feature of CBD is its ability to calm our aches and pains without getting us high, lethargic, or affecting our cognition, unlike its counterpart, THC (tetrahydrocannabinol).

 CBD Marketing Strategy

-Since its newfound fame, CBD has been utilized in various forms like oils, capsules, dog products, candy, iced teas, and even coffee beans.
+CBD products come in various forms like oils, capsules, dog products, candy, iced teas, and even coffee beans.

 If you’re a marketer trying to gain a sizable share of the CBD pie, there are ways to successfully position yourself in the market to drive brand awareness and increase sales.

 Here are seven tips to improve your CBD marketing strategy.
 Pay attention to details because it can be a little tricky.

 1. Find Your CBD Niche

 With so many marketers dipping in the same pond, you have to step back and create your own strategy.
 Develop your own unique stamp that’s different from the rest of the marketing machines selling CBD products.

 Don’t be the casual marketer who makes the mistake of enticing a general audience.
 You have to conquer a niche that you can grow over time, a market that requires your personal touch.

 2. Know Your Specific CBD Market

 If your product is tailored towards a certain group of individuals, get to know where they hang out, which social media channels they’re active in, and what kind of merchandise appeals to them.

 Establish presence in their online groups, forums, TV and radio shows, chosen causes, and brands.
 You have to join their tribe.
 The more visible you are, the better they’ll remember your brand.

 3. Advertising CBD Products on Social Media